lavaeater/turbo-rocket-ultra/README.md

 ### Step one: select image from disk
 I will not implement a file select dialog.
 I will simply list all files in a pre-specified folder and then allow the user to select a file in that list.

+I will skip this step because it is not important.

+### Step two: display an image

+So, this should be easy, right? ;-)

 ## Paused: Towers!!

 This is going to be FUN!